 Bjorn Stevens, Masaki Satoh, Ludovic Auger, Joachim Biercamp, Christopher Bretherton, Xi Chen, Peter Düben, Falko Judt, Marat Khairoutdinov, Daniel Klocke, Chihiro Kodama, Luis Kornblueh, Shian-Jiann Lin, William Putman, Shibuya Ryosuke, Philipp Neumann, Nicolas Röber, Bennoit Vannier, Pier-Luigi Vidale, Nils Wedi, Linjiong Zhou.
 DYAMOND: The DYnamics of the Atmospheric general circulation Modeled On Non-hydrostatic Domains.
-Submitted to Progress in Earth and Planetary Science, 2019.
+Accepted in Progress in Earth and Planetary Science, 2019.

 Sam Hatfield, Matthew Chantry, Peter Dueben, Tim Palmer.
 Accelerating high-resolution weather and climate models with deep-learning hardware.
-Submitted to PASC, 2019.
+PASC Proceedings, Best Paper Award, 2019.

 Milan Kloewer, Peter D. Dueben, Tim Palmer.
 Posits as an alternative to floats for weather and climate models.
 Accepted in CoNGA, 2019.

 Aneesh C. Subramanian, Stephan Juricke, Peter D. Dueben and Tim Palmer.
 A Stochastic Representation of Sub-Grid Uncertainty for Dynamical Core Development.
 Accepted in Bulletin of the American Meteorological Society, 2019.